anyscale/madewithml.github.io/docs/courses/mlops/labeling.md

 With our datasets, we may often notice a data imbalance problem where a range of continuous values (regression) or certain classes (classification) may have insufficient amounts of data to learn from.
 This becomes a major issue when training because the model will learn to generalize to the data available and perform poorly on regions where the data is sparse.
 There are several techniques to mitigate data imbalance, including [resampling](https://github.com/scikit-learn-contrib/imbalanced-learn){:target="_blank"} (oversampling from minority classes / undersampling from majority classes), account for the [data distributions via the loss function](baselines.md#data-imbalance){:target="_blank"} (since that drives the learning process), etc.

-!!! note
+!!! questions "How can we do better?"

+    The techniques above *indirectly* address data imbalance by manipulating parts of the data / system.
+What's the best solution to data imbalance?

+    ??? quote "Show answer"
-    While these data imbalance mitigation techniques will allow our model to perform, the best long term approach is to directly address the imbalance issue.
+        While these data imbalance mitigation techniques will allow our model to perform decently, the best long term approach is to *directly* address the imbalance issue.
 Identify which areas of the data need more samples and go collect them!
 This becomes a more more robust approach compared to focusing the model to learn from repeated samples or ignoring samples.

 ## Libraries